vishvAsa/purANam_vaiShNavam/mahAbhAratam/shlokashaH/bhagavad-gItA-parva/sarva-prastutiH/03_karma-yogaH/36_atha_kena.md

 </div>
 <div class="js_include collapsed" newlevelforh1="3" title="(सं) शङ्करः (Eng) गम्भीरानन्दः" unfilled url="/purANam_vaiShNavam/mahAbhAratam/06-bhIShma-parva/03-bhagavad-gItA-parva/saMskRtam/shankaraH/english/gambhIrAnandaH/03_karma-yogaH/36_atha_kena.md">
 <details><summary><h3>(सं) शङ्करः (Eng) गम्भीरानन्दः ...{Loading}...</h3></summary>

+Although the root cause of evil was stated in, 'In the case of a person who dwells on objects' (2.62) and 'because they (attraction and repulsion) are his adversaries' (34), that was presented desultorily and vaguely.
+Wishing to know it briefly and definitely as, 'This is thus, to be sure', Arjuna, with the idea, 'When this indeed becomes known, I shall make effort for its eradication', said:

 3.36 Atha, now then; varsneya, O scion of the Vrsni dynasty; being prayuktah, impelled; kena, by what acting as the cause; as a servant is